dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 #### Deliverables:

+1. A Markdown document with Python script or notebook implementing the simulations.
-1. A detailed description of the family of solutions derived from the governing equations.
+2. A detailed description of the family of solutions derived from the governing equations.
-2. Graphical representations of the range versus angle of projection, highlighting how different parameters influence the curve.
+3. Graphical representations of the range versus angle of projection, highlighting how different parameters influence the curve.
-3. A discussion on the limitations of the idealized model and suggestions for incorporating more realistic factors, such as drag or wind.
+4. A discussion on the limitations of the idealized model and suggestions for incorporating more realistic factors, such as drag or wind.

 ---